 Skip to content

-CBE’s Office of Student Services is launching a college-wide Mentor Program in Autumn 2022.
-The program helps students grow in their chosen field through one-on-one guidance, advice, and insight from a mentor.
+CBE’s Mentor Program helps students grow in their chosen field through one-on-one guidance, advice, and insight from a professional mentor.
 Mentoring pairs discuss student career goals and interests and then work together to pursue those goals through career exploration, networking, and professional skill development.

 Mentorship is a process in which an experienced individual helps another person develop their goals and skills through on-going, supportive conversations and learning exercises.